trussworks/Engineering-Playbook/infrasec/aws/org-bootstrap.md

 Once those are set up, you can begin the rest of the work.
-Your first action should be to create administrative IAM users that will *only* be used to manage the master account and bootstrap the subordinate accounts.
+Your first action should be to create administrative IAM users that will *only* be used to manage the main account and bootstrap the subordinate accounts.
 These should not be used for anything else.
 Suffix the user name with `.org-root` to make it clear what these are for.
-They will be the only accounts that can manage the master account.
+They will be the only accounts that can manage the main account.

 Example Terraform code (suggest using a `users.tf` file):